 He threw his hands up and his upper body back in his seat.
-He looked around, “no, no.”
+He looked around fearfully, “NO, no. No. No.”

 I looked at the guard who was inside the building now talking with another guard.

 “I would like to travel,” he said wistfully.
 “Actually I would very like to travel.
 But can not.”
-He looked at the glass he rolled between his hands.
+He looked at the cup he rolled between his hands.

 “My god,” I said, sitting back and running a hand through my hair.
 I looked at my fellow travelers and thought about how unbelievably lucky we always forget we were.
 For to not be able to leave my state, the tiny corner of the world I happened to have been accidentally created in, would feel like prison to my wanderlust heart.